 1. Word-of-mouth marketing

 Referrals, also called “word-of-mouth marketing,“ have always been an effective method for acquiring new members.
 In fact, a Nielsen study found that 92% of consumers around the world said they trust word-of-mouth, or recommendations from friends and family, above all other forms of advertising.

 The good news is that people are already talking about your business.
-Existing members casually mention the amazing training session they had and, in this way, they spread the word about your business.
+Existing members casually mention an amazing training session they had and, in this way, they spread the word about your business.

 By doing this, they certainly brought in some new people.
-But the truth is that this is only the top of the big, blue iceberg.
+But the truth is that this is only the top of the iceberg.

 The goal is to get your existing members to work hard to bring people for you, the same as they work hard in your gym.